influxdata/influxdb/docs/data_organization_lifecycle.md

 [^dup]: The detail of `duplication` and `deduplication` during compaction and query are parts of a large topic that deserve another document.

 ### Chunk Types
 A `Chunk` in IOx is an abstract object defined in the code as a [DbChunk](https://github.com/influxdata/influxdb_iox/blob/12c40b0f0f93e94e483015f9104639a1f766d594/server/src/db/chunk.rs#L78).
-To optimize the Data LifeCycle and Query Performance, IOx implements these types of physical chunks for a DbChunk: O-MUB, F-MUB, RUB, OS, L-OS.
+To optimize the Data LifeCycle and Query Performance, IOx implements these types of physical chunks for a DbChunk: O-MUB, F-MUB, RUB, OS.

 1. O-MUB: **O**pen **MU**table **B**uffer chunk is optimized for writes and the only chunk type that accepts ingesting data.
-O-MUB is an in-memory chunk but its data is neither sorted nor encoded.[^type]
+O-MUB is an in-memory chunk but its data is not sorted and not heavily compressed.[^type]
 1. F-MUB: **F**rozen **MU**table **B**uffer chunk has the same format as O-MUB (in memory, not sorted, not encoded) but it no longer accepts writes.
 It is used as a transition chunk while its data is being moved from optimized-for-writes to optimized-for-reads.
 1. RUB: **R**ead **B**uffer chunk is optimized for reads and does not accept writes.
 RUB is kept in memory and its data is sorted and encoded on the chunk's primary key.
 Note that since a chunk may store data of a subset of its table columns, Chunk's primary key can also be a subset of its table's primary key.
 1. OS: **O**bject **S**tore chunk is a parquet file of a chunk stored in a durable cloud storage such as Amazon S3 (IOx also supports Azure and Google Clouds).
 Because an OS is always created from a RUB, it inherits all sorting and encoding properties of the corresponding RUB and Parquet.
-1. L-OS: **L**ocal-cached **O**bject **S**tore chunk is an OS cached on local non volatile memory of IOx Server.

-[^type]: The detailed format of each chunk type is out of scope of this document
+[^type]: The detailed format of each chunk type is beyond the scope of this document

 Depending on which stage of the lifecycle a chunk is in, it will be represented by one or a few physical chunk types above.